France

 Life sentences are for the most serious crimes (certain kinds of murders and terrorism).

-There are specific prison facilities for life-sentenced prisoners
+There are specific prison facilities for people serving life sentences

 People sentenced for criminal offences are usually sent to maximum security prisons, facilities where detention is largely based on security.